M-H-Jim/AnotherCalculator/README.md

 // Supports decimal numbers
 // Built-in error detection

 This project uses Code::Blocks with wxWidgets.
-If you want to build the project yourself, make sure wxWidgets is properly configur on your system.
+If you want to build the project yourself, make sure wxWidgets is properly configure on your system.